jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (5) In this section and sections 41AD and 41AE,—
   - **director** has the same meaning as in section 6(1) of the Financial Markets Conduct Act 2013
   - **equity security** has the same meaning as in section 8(2) of the Financial Markets Conduct Act 2013
-  - **relevant person** means a person referred to in section 41AA(1) who is proposed to obtain the power referred to in that subsection
+  - **relevant person** means a person who is,—
+    (a) in the case of a prospecting permit for petroleum or a permit for minerals other than petroleum, an incoming person; or
+    (b) in the case of an exploration or mining permit for petroleum, an incoming person or an outgoing person
   - **stock exchange** has the same meaning as in section 2(1) of the Companies Act 1993.

 ### 41AD Minister may require information or documents to be supplied
 (1) A permit participant, or a relevant person, must, if requested to do so, provide to the Minister information or documents relevant to the matters referred to in section 41AE(1).
 (2) Subsection (1) applies to a permit participant whether or not that participant is the permit operator.

-### 41AE When Minister may consent to change of control of permit operator
+### 41AE When Minister may consent to change of control
-(1) The Minister may consent to the change of control of a permit operator for the purposes of section 41AB only if the Minister is satisfied that—
+(1) The Minister may consent to the change of control for the purposes of section 41AB only if the Minister is satisfied that—
-  (a) the permit holder, given the proposed change in control,—
+  (a) the permit holder, given the proposed change of control,—
     (i) has the financial capability to meet its obligations under the permit; and (ii) is highly likely to comply with, and give proper effect to, the work programme for the permit; and (iii) is highly likely to comply with the relevant obligations under this Act or the regulations in respect of reporting and the payment of fees and royalties; and
     (iv) in the case of a permit as defined in section 89D, is highly likely to comply with the relevant obligations in subparts 2 and 3 of Part 1B; and
+  (aa) if the Ministers require an outgoing guarantee under section 41I, an outgoing guarantee that the Minister considers to be appropriate has been provided in accordance with that requirement; and
-  (b) in the case of a Tier 1 permit for exploration or mining, the permit operator, after undergoing the change of control, has, or is highly likely to have by the time the relevant work in the permit is undertaken, the capability and systems that are likely to be required to meet the health and safety requirements of the Health and Safety at Work Act 2015 for the types of activities to be carried out under the permit.
+  (b) in the case of a Tier 1 permit for exploration or mining, the permit operator, after undergoing the change of control, has, or is highly likely to have by the time the relevant work in the permit is undertaken, the capability and systems that are likely to be required to meet the health and safety and environmental requirements of all specified Acts for the types of activities to be carried out under the permit.
 (2) Section 29A(3) and (4) applies for the purposes of subsection (1)﻿(b), with all necessary modifications.

 ### 41AF Revocation of permit if change of control made without consent